Email icon

 Guide · 5 min read

-Automatic Door Repairs: Common Faults and When to Call an Engineer
+Automatic Door Repairs: Common Faults Explained

 Automatic doors are mechanical, electrical and electronic in one box.
 Most callouts trace to a handful of well-understood faults.
 Some you can clear by clearing the threshold; others need engineer time on the controller.